ZeusEdge/MY-DEVOPS-PROJECTS/Project 4.md

 Created a folder named ‘Books’.
 In the Books directory, initialized npm project =>= _npm init_

-Added a file to to the Books directory named server.js
+Added a file to the Books directory named server.js

 Added the following code segment into server.js